-Says Solveig of the adventure: "We took the Express Greenland tour which was perfect for us.
+Says Solveig of the adventure: "We took the 3-day express tour, which was perfect for us.
 We had enough time to explore the town and do all the activities we wanted to do in the short amount of time we had.

 "We were so lucky, the weather was ideal for some sightseeing on the way so the pilot decided to take an extra 'circle' around the area before we landed to show us the spectacular scenery.
 When we arrived, we were greeted by friendly Greenlanders who drove us to the hotel.
 We checked in and headed directly down to the 'city center' of Ilulissat.
 Getting around in Ilulissat is fairly easy and the hotels that are not located in the right in the center of town offer complimentary shuttles to their guests."